-The Project Site does not contain any structures.
+The Project Site is located in an urban area and is currently developed with Fab Cars and Trophy Automotive Dealer Group in five buildings (totaling approximately 104,000 square feet) and surface parking.
+None of the buildings on the site are significant historical resources.
 Thus, the Modified Project would not cause a substantial adverse change in the significance of a historical resource pursuant to CEQA Guidelines §15064.5.

 Therefore, the Modified Project would not result in new or increased significant impacts beyond those identified in the Certified EIR.